-Fitness Bombshell Anita Herbert Showcases Rock Hard Abs In Skimpy Bikini
+Fitness Bombshell Anita Herbert Showcases Rock-Hard Abs In Skimpy Bikini

 According to the geotag for the post, Anita was somewhere on Miami Beach.
 The picture captured all of her body as she walked barefoot in the sand.
 A row of condominiums could be seen in the distance behind her.

 The beauty’s bikini top was a classic triangle style in a bold red color.
-The cups were wide apart and showed off plenty of cleavage.
+The cups were set wide apart and showed off plenty of cleavage.
 The bottoms were made of a blue fabric with white stars and had several thin, red straps that sat low on her hips.

-The barely-there suit gave Anita’s followers a good look at her fit physique — especially her rock hard abs.
+The barely-there suit gave Anita’s followers a good look at her fit physique — especially her rock-hard abs.
 Her shapely shoulders and toned legs were also on display.
 The bodybuilder’s bronze skin glowed in the sunlight as she smiled while looking at something off to the side.

 Anita wore her long hair in two braids that fell over her shoulders.
-She looked to be wearing little, if any, makeup.
-She donned a large pair of sunglasses while she carried a bottle of some kind of shake in her hand.
-She wore a pale pink color on her fingernails and a bright red color on her toenails.
+She appeared to be wearing little, if any, makeup.
+She sported a large pair of sunglasses while she carried a bottle of some kind of shake in her hand.
+She wore a pale pink color on her fingernails and a bright red polish on her toenails.

-The post also showed a photo of supplements that she said she takes, which included a protein powder, a pre-workout supplement and amino acids.
+The post also featured a photo of supplements that she said she takes, which included a protein powder, a pre-workout supplement and amino acids.

-In a lengthy caption, she also spoke about supplements while offering other fitness tips for those looking to improve their health.
+In a lengthy caption, she spoke about supplements while offering other fitness tips for those looking to improve their health.

 Some of her followers asked for advice about what supplements to take.
-She was nice enough to take the time to answer many of them.
+Anita was nice enough to take the time to answer many of them.
 Other fans raved over how good she looked in the tiny two-piece.

 “Stunning and incredibly lovely.
-Simply gorgeous,” one fan wrote.
+Simply gorgeous,” one commenter wrote.

-“That’s one strong and beautiful body… a amazing piece of art,” said a second admirer.
+“That’s one strong and beautiful body… an amazing piece of art,” said a second admirer.

 “Your body is mind blowing,” a third follower told Anita.